-The 904 can drive up to 5 white LED's, whereas the 905 can drive up to 10 white LED's in series.
-Both devices can drive external power FETs through the BG and LG pins if greater power handling is required.
+It has internal power FETs that can drive up to 10 white LEDs in series at 1 A. It can also drive external power FETs through the BG and LG pins if greater power handling is required.
 BG and LG are enabled by connecting EGE to GNDG.